MicrosoftDocs/sdk-api/sdk-api-src/content/audioclient/nn-audioclient-iaudioclient2.md

 ---
-UID: The unique id of the API.
-title: The title of the API.
-author: Authoring type of the API(ie windows-driver-content)
-description: Description of API
+UID: NN:audioclient.IAudioClient2
+title: IAudioClient2
+author: windows-sdk-content
+description: The IAudioClient2 interface is derived from the IAudioClient interface, with a set of additional methods that enable a Windows Audio Session API (WASAPI) audio client to do the following:\_opt in for offloading, query stream properties, and get information from the hardware that handles offloading.The audio client can be successful in creating an offloaded stream if the underlying endpoint supports the hardware audio engine, the endpoint has been enumerated and discovered by the audio system, and there are still offload pin instances available on the endpoint.
-old-location:
+old-location: coreaudio\iaudioclient2.htm
-old-project:
+old-project: CoreAudio
-ms.assetid: The MSDN ID of the API ms.author: The Author of the API ms.date: The date of API publishing ms.keywords: ms.prod: windows-hardware ms.technology: windows-devices ms.topic: The topic type of the API (ie enum) req.header: The main header of the API req.include-header: The included headers of the API req.target-type: req.target-min-winverclnt: req.target-min-winversvr: req.kmdf-ver: req.umdf-ver: req.ddi-compliance:
+ms.assetid: 9CE79CEB-115E-4802-A687-B2CB23E6A0E0
+ms.author: windowssdkdev
+ms.date: 05/09/2018
+ms.keywords: IAudioClient2, IAudioClient2 interface [Core Audio], IAudioClient2 interface [Core Audio],described, audioclient/IAudioClient2, coreaudio.iaudioclient2
+ms.prod: windows
+ms.technology: windows-sdk
+ms.topic: interface
+req.header: audioclient.h
+req.include-header:
+req.target-type: Windows
+req.target-min-winverclnt: Windows 8 [desktop apps | UWP apps]
+req.target-min-winversvr: Windows Server 2012 [desktop apps | UWP apps]
+req.kmdf-ver:
+req.umdf-ver:
+req.ddi-compliance: